-Notes: $\Delta Log P$ is the change in quality adjusted house prices.
-Regressions control for 1991 population shares of those with university education and those aged 60 in each local authority, as well as log house prices for each LA in the year prior to each period of house price growth.
+Notes: 95% confidence intervals in parentheses. \ p < 0.05, \\ p < 0.01, \\\ p < 0.001. $\Delta LogP$ is the change in quality adjusted house prices.
+Regressions control for standardised 1991 population shares of those with university education and those aged 60 in each local authority, as well as log house prices for each LA in the year prior to each period of house price growth.
 The regressions are also weighted by number of housing units in each LA in that year.

 Table 2 shows results from regressions at the level of MSOAs rather than LAs.
 The results from the OLS specifications in columns (1) and (2), may differ from those in Table 1 if quantities are more or less responsive to price signals within LAs than they are across LAs.
 The OLS across MSOAs results imply smaller elasticities than comparisons across LAs, suggesting that even within LAs houses are not much more likely to be built in locations with faster price growth.
 Results in column (3) use a control function based on our instrument which is constructed at LA level, and so does not exploit variation in demand changes across MSOAs.
 These results differ from those in the same column (3) in Table 1 because the controls for lagged prices now are at the MSOA level rather than LA level.
 We include this column for completeness.
-It also implies lower elasticities than we estimated at LA level.
+It also implies lower elasticities than we estimated at LA level, and indeed an elasticity that is statistically indistinguishable from zero.